oclipa/csharp-cheat-sheet/README.md

 1. Makes reference to remotable object available to a client application (using an Activation URL).
 1. Client application instantiates it (by connecting to the URL) .
 1. Client use the remotable object as if it were a local object, however the actual code execution happens at the server-side.
-1. Remoting runtime creates a listener for the object when the server registers the channel that is used to connect to the remotable object.
+1. Remoting run-time creates a listener for the object when the server registers the channel that is used to connect to the remotable object.
 1. At the client side, the remoting infrastructure creates a proxy that stands-in as a pseudo-instantiation of the remotable object.
 1. The client does not implement the functionality of the remotable object, but presents a similar interface.
 1. The remoting infrastructure needs to know the public interface of the remotable object beforehand.
 1. Any method calls made against the object, including the identity of the method and any parameters passed, are serialized to a byte stream and transferred over a communication protocol-dependent Channel to a recipient proxy object at the server side ("marshalled"), by writing to the Channel's transport sink.
 1. At the server side, the proxy reads the stream off the sink and makes the call to the remotable object on the behalf of the client.
 1. The results are serialized and transferred over the sink to the client, where the proxy reads the result and hands it over to the calling application.
-1. If the remotable object needs to make a callback to a client object for some services, the client application must mark it as remotable and have a remoting runtime host a listener for it.
+1. If the remotable object needs to make a callback to a client object for some services, the client application must mark it as remotable and have a remoting run-time host a listener for it.
 1. The server can connect to it over a different Channel, or over the already existent one if the underlying connection supports bidirectional communication.
 1. A channel can be composed of a number of different Channel objects, possibly with different heterogeneous transports.
 1. Remoting can also work across systems separated by an interconnection of heterogeneous networks, including the internet.
-1. Type safety is enforced by the Common Type System and the .NET Remoting runtime.
+1. Type safety is enforced by the Common Type System and the .NET Remoting run-time.
 1. Remote method calls are inherently synchronous; asynchronous calls can be implemented using threading libraries.
 1. Authentication and access control can be implemented for clients by either using custom Channels or by hosting the remotable objects in IIS and then using the IIS authentication system.